 Another major goal of Google’s project is making transportation more affordable.

-If cars can return themselves home, there will be less need for parking, freeing up real estate for development of businesses and homes, which may eventually lower rent and property costs.
+If cars can return themselves home, there will be less need for parking, freeing up real estate for the development of businesses and homes, which may eventually lower rent and property costs.

 Personal car insurance may become cheaper because autonomous driving takes human error out of the equation.